Manchichung/new/README.md

-# My awesome new project
+# My awesome & fab new project